 4 years (14 quarters)

-In addition to the detailed prerequisites listed above, applicants who plan to start the program without an awarded bachelor’s degree must also complete the following General Education Requirements:
+In addition to the prerequisites, applicants who plan to start the program without an awarded bachelor’s degree must also complete the following General Education Requirements:

 English Literature and Composition

 9 quarter credits

 70 quarter credits

 For students entering the program without a bachelor's degree, the following are strongly recommended courses to take while completing your general education requirements: